openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

 Currently MicroShift runs as a single-node cluster but in future releases there might be an effort to allow for multi-node clusters.
 For this reason, during implementation of this enhancement, no assumption that MicroShift will always run as a single-node should be made and potential multi-node should be kept in mind.
+We will not build the solution to support multi-node, but want to avoid making decisions that make it harder to do so in the future.

 ### Drawbacks

+This section includes limitations of the Multus itself, not its integration with MicroShift.
+However, these drawbacks should be documented nonetheless.

-Multus does not actively watch NetworkAttachmentDefinitions or annotations therefore to make changes to these resources effective Pod must be re-created.
-This behavior is reasonable because it does not disrupt Pod's networking and should not be a problem in production environments where we expect to have stable configurations.
+Multus does not actively watch NetworkAttachmentDefinitions or annotations therefore to make changes to these resources effective the Pod must be re-created.
+This behavior is reasonable because it does not disrupt the Pod's networking and should not be a problem in production environments where we expect to have stable configurations.

-Multus also does not observe the underlying bridge interfaces, therefore if one is rebuilt, Pod's interface might stop working (see [BZ #2066351](https://bugzilla.redhat.com/show_bug.cgi?id=2066351)).
+Multus also does not observe the underlying bridge interfaces, therefore if one is rebuilt, the Pod's interface might stop working (see [BZ #2066351](https://bugzilla.redhat.com/show_bug.cgi?id=2066351)).
 If these limitations are ever addressed (see [NP-606](https://issues.redhat.com/browse/NP-606) and [NP-608](https://issues.redhat.com/browse/NP-608)), they would, most likely, be part of the thick Multus plugin.

-Even though these are limitation of the Multus itself, they should be documented.

 ## Design Details